 - shareholders who are companies not individuals

-- a company that is incorporated outside England and Wales
+- a company that is incorporated outside England, Wales or Scotland

 - a company that has more than one class of share

 - a company whose articles of association are not the "Model Articles" (ie the default articles for private limited companies which you will be automatically assigned when you incorporate a company at Companies House)